 RESOLVE: The Budget Committee approves the Animal Control Officer’s 2026 Budget Request as presented by Lise Bofinger dated November 6, 2025 and such request shall replace budget line items 125-05 through 125-30 under “Animal Control” in the Public Safety Department’s 2026 budget request as presented by Corey Hutchinson dated November 12, 2025…

-Lise explained the fees and explained the procedures for the Franklin County Animal Shelter and other fees and talked about the need for a Town ordinance regarding vaccinations and dog tags.
-If these items were part of an ordinance, Lise could actually go through with the State procedure and get reimbursement fees.

-Rebecca Scott made a motion to bump up the training fee to $500 for the ACO budget and Barbi Castonguay seconded the motion.
+ORebecca Scott made a motion to bump up the training fee to $500 for the ACO budget and Barbi Castonguay seconded the motion.
 The vote was unanimous in the affirmative.

 Rebecca Scott made a motion and Barbi Castonguay seconded the motion to have the total amount of the ACO budget be in the amount of $1,900.00.
 The vote was unanimous in the affirmative